ria-bhandari/ecs_163_final_project/README.md

 - **Parallel coordinates** – Eight U.S. states plotted across year, average temperature, and uncertainty.
 Drag on any axis to filter the lines.
 - **Sea level streamgraph** – Regional sea level anomalies stacked by ocean basin from 1992 to 2008.
-- **Line chart** – Reserved for state temperature trends.
-The SVG container is in place; the drawing script is not hooked up yet.
+- **Line chart** – California county temperature and sea level trends from 1998 - 2013.

 **Bottom section (geographic map)**